camptocamp/docker-mapserver/README.md

 ## Tunings

-All the bash snipets in /docker-entrypoint.d ending with `.env` will be sourced.
+All the bash snippets in /docker-entrypoint.d ending with `.env` will be sourced.

 All the executable files in /docker-entrypoint.d ending with `.sh` will